Please detail the full life-cycle support you have in place for care leavers.

 - Shuttle buses (transport) is available*** between Newport and the Harper Adams Campus through term time Monday – Saturday and transport available to Telford on Sunday.
 This is an all-year-round service, though runs on a reduced schedule outside of term time.

-- We endeavour to review services and support and the impact of this on individual groups including care experienced students.
+- We endeavor to review services and support and the impact of this on individual groups including care experienced students.